lordgarrish/music-store-jpa/README.md

 # music-store-jpa
 ### Description
-Music store website made with Java 17, Servlets, JSP, JPA (Hibernate) and MySQL.
+Music store website made with Java 17, Servlet API, JSP, JPA (Hibernate) and MySQL.

-The Music Store website is a website for a fictional record company "Music Against Humanity".
-Although this isn't a real website, it illustrates the skills that I've learned during studying Java Servlets and JSP API, that can be helpful for developing a real site.
+This is a website for a fictional record store called "Music Against Humanity".

 Music Store website consists of 4 main sections: Home page, Catalog, News (work in progress) and Cart.<br>
 <br>